 During the American Civil War, Bierce joined the Union Army’s 9th Indiana Infantry Regiment and served in several key battles.
 His travels and service in the military would serve as a basis for some of his subsequent works of literature.

-After the War, he found himself in San Francisco and used his nascent writing talents to support himself and family.
+After the War, he found himself in San Francisco and used his nascent writing talents to support himself and his family.
 He had married in 1871 and fathered three children.
 Ambrose moved his brood to England for three years in the 1870s and then returned to San Francisco to continue his writing career.

 That career was prolific.
 In addition to his newspaper journalism work, Bierce wrote short stories and horror fiction books that were highly praised.
 Arguably his most famous short story is An Occurrence at Owl Creek Bridge, but he also wrote poetry and such lauded books as The Devil’s Dictionary and The Cynic’s Word Book.